 - You must notify your witnesses of time and date of the hearing.

-- The defendant has the right to and may remove the matter from small claim to the general civil division.
+- The defendant has the right to and may remove the matter from Small Claims to the General Civil Division.

-- Before the hearing date or at the hearing date, you may meet with trained mediators in an attempt to resolve the dispute.
+- Before the hearing date, you may meet with trained mediators in an attempt to resolve the dispute.

-If it is resolved before the court date, there is no need to attend the scheduled small claims hearing.
+If the matter is resolved before the court date, there is no need to attend the scheduled small claims hearing.
 However, you do need to advise the court that the case has been settled.

 - Be on time.
-Failure to be on time by plaintiff (the person suing) will result in the case being dismissed.
-Failure to be on time by the defendant will result in a default judgment entered after testimony is taken.
+Failure to be on time by plaintiff (the person suing) may result in the case being dismissed.
+Failure to be on time by the defendant may result in a default judgment entered after testimony is taken.

 - You may meet with the party you are suing and try to reach a settlement prior to going into the court hearing.

-- If a hearing is held, the judge or magistrate will decide the claim and give you his decision.
+- If a hearing is held, the Judge or Magistrate will decide the claim and render a decision.
 The judgment will be mailed out to both parties.

 Collecting on the Judgment

-If the judge/or magistrate decide in your favor, a judgment will enter allowing you to collect the monies awarded you.
+If the Judge or Magistrate decides in the plaintiff's favor, a judgment will enter allowing him/her to collect the monies from the defendant.

-If the defendant refuses to pay, your options include:
+If the defendant refuses to pay, a plaintiff's options include:

-- Discovery hearing – obtain financial information from defendant.
+- Discovery hearing to obtain financial information from defendant.

 - Execution on personal property.